bstefanescu/qutejs/web/doc/docs/attributes/q-ref.md

 ```

-**Note** that you can also use `q:ref` on functional components to get a reference to the functional component instance.
+**Note** that you can also use `q:ref` on template components to get a reference to the template component instance.

 For more examples on using the `q:ref` attribute on components look at the [popup](#/components/popup) and [modal](#/components/modal) components.